ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/windowsperf_sampling_cpython_spe/overview.md

 ---
 layout: learningpathall
-title: Overview of SPE
+title: Overview of Arm Statistical Profiling Extenstion
 weight: 2
 ---

-## Introduction to the Arm Statistical Profiling Extension (SPE)
+## Arm Statistical Profiling Extension (SPE)

 The Arm Statistical Profiling Extension (SPE) is an optional feature in Armv8.2 hardware that allows CPU instructions to be sampled and associated with the source code location where that instruction occurred.